Derived Palintiple Families and Their Palinomials: Introduction

-Kendrick \cite{kendrick_1} extends Sloane's work \cite{sloane} by proving several of his conjectures, which includes one of Sloane's main conjectures: the $(n,b)$-Young graph, $Y(n,b)$, is isomorphic to the ``$1089$-graph'' if and only if $n+1$ divides $b$.
-Kendrick goes on to list several conjectures of his own regarding other Young graph isomorphisms.
-We note that the above notation is slightly different from that of Sloane and Kendrick who use $Y(g,k)$ where $g$ is the base and $k$ is the multiplier (the order of the base and multiplier are reversed).
+We also note that the notation we use above to denote the Young graph is slightly different from that of Sloane and Kendrick, who use $Y(g,k)$, where $g$ is the base, and $k$ is the multiplier (the order of the base and multiplier is reversed).

-Other recent work includes \cite{holt} which establishes some general properties of palintiples of any base having an arbitrary number of digits using only elementary methods.
-As with the work of \cite{kendrick_1,sloane, young_1, young_2}, the methods therein pay particular attention to the structure of the carries which naturally separates all palintiples into three mutually exclusive and exhaustive classes.
-Letting $p=(d_k, d_{k-1},\ldots, d_0)_b$ be an $(n,b)$-palintiple with carries $c_k$, $c_{k-1}$,$\ldots$, $c_0$, these classes are defined as follows: we say that $p$ is \textit{symmetric} if $c_j=c_{k-j}$ for all $0\leq j \leq k$ and that $p$ is \textit{shifted-symmetric} if $c_j=c_{k-j+1}$ for all $0 \leq j \leq k$.
-A palintiple that is neither symmetric nor shifted-symmetric is called \textit {asymmetric}.
-The $(4,10)$-palintiple seen $(8,7,1,2)_{10}$ has carries $(c_3,c_2,c_1, c_0)=(0,3,3,0)$ making it an example of a symmetric palintiple.
-For more examples, the reader is referred to \cite{holt}.
+Other recent work includes \cite{holt} which establishes some general properties of palintiples of any base, having an arbitrary number of digits, using only elementary methods.
+As with the work of \cite{kendrick_1,sloane, young_1, young_2}, the methods therein pay particular attention to the carries.
+Patterns found in the carries naturally partition all palintiples into three mutually exclusive and exhaustive classes.
+Letting $p=(d_k, d_{k-1},\ldots, d_0)_b$ be an $(n,b)$-palintiple with carries $c_k$, $c_{k-1}$,$\ldots$, $c_0$, these classes are defined as follows: we say that $p$ is \textit{symmetric} if $c_j=c_{k-j}$ for all $0\leq j \leq k$, and $p$ is \textit{shifted-symmetric} if $c_j=c_{k-j+1}$ for all $0 \leq j \leq k$.
+A palintiple which is neither symmetric nor shifted-symmetric is called \textit {asymmetric}.
+The $(4,10)$-palintiple $(8,7,1,2)_{10}$ has carries $(c_3,c_2,c_1, c_0)=(0,3,3,0)$, making it an example of a symmetric palintiple.
+The reader may find more examples in Table 1 of \cite{holt}.

-Comparing the above mentioned classes to Young graph isomorphism classes, it is easily shown that $(n,b)$-palintiples whose Young graph $Y(n,b)$ is isomorphic to $Y(9,10)$, otherwise known as the 1089 graph \cite{kendrick_1, sloane} (since $9801=9\cdot 1089$ is a $(9,10)$-palintiple), are symmetric (see the last section for a demonstration of this).
-Moreover, the work of \cite{holt} and \cite{kendrick_1} show that the class of shifted-symmetric palintiples is equal to the class of palintiples whose which have Young graph is complete (isomorphic to $K_m$ for some $m>2$ whose full definition can be found in \cite{sloane}).
-As for those mentioned by Kendrick \cite{kendrick_1} which are neither shifted-symmetric nor isomorphic to the 1089 graph, the asymmetric class is characterized by an astonishing plurality of Young graph isomorphism classes which admits many subclassifications and isolated cases.